wasp-lang/wasp/web/blog/2022-11-26-erlis-amicus-usecase.md

 - usage logging and analytics
 - transactional emails for notifications

-Since under the hood Wasp is generating code in today’s mainstream, production-tested technologies such as React, Node.js and PostgreSQL (through Prisma), there aren’t any technical limitations to scaling Amicus as it grows and attracts more users.
+Since under the hood Wasp is generating code in today's mainstream, production-tested technologies such as React, Node.js and PostgreSQL (through Prisma), there aren't any technical limitations to scaling Amicus as it grows and attracts more users.

-Also, given that `wasp build` CLI command generates a ready Docker image for the back-end (and static files for the front-end), deployment options are unlimited.
-Since Heroku is shutting down their free plan we added guides on how deploy your project for free on [Fly.io](http://Fly.io) and Railway (freemium).
+Also, given that the `wasp build` CLI command generates a ready Docker image for the back-end (and static files for the front-end), deployment options are unlimited.
+Since Heroku is shutting down its free plan, we added guides on how to deploy your project for free on [Fly.io](http://Fly.io) and Railway (freemium).

 > I was using Wasp while still in Alpha and was impressed how well everything worked, especially given how much stuff I get.
 I had just a few minor issues and the team responded super quickly on Discord and helped me resolve it.
 >